2013-2014 ASA Medical Student Component Governing Council

 As Chair, Chad is looking to promote awareness and increase participation in the Rural Access to Anesthesia Care Scholarship program.
 He is deeply committed to providing resources to medical students and encouraging active involvement in legislative and political issues affecting the dynamic field of anesthesiology.

 Chad is married to his wife, Lauren, who is an elementary teacher.
 Together they have two wonderful dogs, Chief and Ellie.
-He is a member of the Boiling Springs Church of Christ and enjoys working with you youth and college group there.
+He is active in his local church congregation and enjoys working with the youth and college group there.
 In his spare time Chad enjoys running, hiking, kayaking, mountain biking, golf, and playing the banjo.

 Stephen Shumpert, Chair-Elect